 - Company name and location – Below or next to your job title, put the name of your past or present employer and its city and/or country of location.
 If you’re employed by a prestigious or well-known company in the industry, you may place its name on top of your work experience instead of the job title.
 If the company name is unfamiliar, you may write a short description of the organization;

-- Key responsibilities and achievements – This part describes not just what you did but also how well you did your job.
+- Key responsibilities and achievements – This part describes what you did and how well you did your job.
 List the duties and notable accomplishments most relevant to the new job (around three to five bullet points) in order of decreasing importance.
-To stand out, focus on what you achieved rather than your daily responsibilities.
-Mention exactly how you helped the business grow, exceeded your KPIs, got promoted in a short span, and so on.
+To stand out, focus on your achievements rather than your daily responsibilities.
+Mention exactly how you helped the business grow, exceeded your KPIs, got promoted quickly, and so on.

 The education section shows that you meet any academic requirements for a specific role, such as a bachelor’s or master’s degree in a related field.

-Where you put this section and how much information you include depend on your level of experience.
+Where you put this section and how much information you include depend on your experience level.
 If you’ve worked for a long time, keep your education short and place it after the work experience section.

 However, if you lack experience, you may want to highlight your education by making it detailed and putting it near the top (above your work experience).
-This is also a good strategy for professionals in fields that place an emphasis on academic success, such as legal, medicine, accountancy, and education.
+This is also a good strategy for professionals emphasizing academic success, such as those in legal, medicine, accountancy, and education.